BartekPrz/VoiceRecognition/README.md

 # Usage

-Download script and use data similar to 01_K.wav and 02_M.wav
+Download script and use data stored in "train" folder.

 In terminal, type:
 ```bash